nooxnet/smart-meter-mbus-dlms/readme.md

 This tool can be used to read out the energy meter Kaifa MA309M as used by some Austrian electricity provider.
 The data is read out via the M-Bus customer interface of the smart meter.
 It can transfer the data via MQTT e.g. to your smart home hub.
-The tool is written in TypeScript and the generated Javascript file runs within NodeJS.
+The tool is written in TypeScript and the generated JavaScript file runs within NodeJS.
 I use it to read the data of my smart meter from Salzburg Netz (Salzburg AG).
 But it should also work with the following smart meters.